kyawaiiv/Nyanbar/README.md

 Todo:
 ---
-* Global menu bar?
+* Global menu bar (wishful thinking)?
 * Minor re-write and cleanup of desktops applet.
 * ~~Major re-write of clock applet.~~
 * Minor cleanup of launcher applet.
-* Restructure rendering to increase responsiveness.
+* ~~Restructure rendering to increase responsiveness.~~
 * Basic mouse support -> clickable 'desktops' selection.
 * Native systray?
-* Dropdown menu from icon.
+* Dropdown menu from distro icon.
 * Add support for other WMs into desktops applet.
+* Expand 'theme' support and restructure applet settings.

 Bugs:
 ---
-* Desktops status is not shown correctly if updated more than once per second.
+* ~~Desktops status is not shown correctly if updated more than once per second.~~
 * ~~Desktops status does not always update automatically (without external event).~~

 License:
 ---
 This project is licensed under version 3 of the GNU General Public License.
 A copy of the license has been provided, see `COPYING`.

-Copyright © 2014 Trevor Kulhanek <trevor@nocodenolife.com>
+Copyright © 2015 Trevor Kulhanek <trevor@nocodenolife.com>